and Young Adult Literature:

 A lesson plan in which students attend a 19th Century party dressed as a character from Dickens' A Christmas Carol.

 Resources and activities from USC for reading, studying, and teaching the novels of Charles and his era.

 Resource materials for high school and college students.

-The above link will take you to the definitive C. S. Lewis site.
-See also Lesson Plans for The Lion, The Witch, and The Wardrobe; A Read Aloud Lesson Plan Exploring Fantasy in The Lion, the Witch, and the Wardrobe; and The Lion, the Witch, and the Wardrobe Study Guide.
+The above link will take you to the "official" C. S. Lewis site.
+See also Lesson Plans for The Lion, The Witch, and The Wardrobe; Educator's Guide: The Lion, the Witch, and the Wardrobe; and The Lion, the Witch, and the Wardrobe Study Guide.

 One lesson plan from the above site.

 A collection of lesson plans and resources from Shakespeare High.